RyanAlbertson/Algorithm_Visualizer/README.md

 >Perhaps the shortest path is:
  _Boston_ --> NYC --> Philadelphia --> Washington DC --> Nashville --> _Dallas_

- > Example of a shortest path between two nodes in a graph.
+ > Example of a shortest path between two nodes in a graph
 > <img src="./media/sampleShortestPath.PNG" width=800>